 Julia offers functionality to write UIs, compile code statically and even deploy on a web server.
 It provides metaprogramming facilities and Lisp-like macros.
 It also has robust capabilities for managing other processes.

-Julia offers powerful tools for AI, machine learning and deep learning.
-With mathematical syntax of julia, it is easy to express algorithms in the way they are presented on paper, support large amounts of data with juliadb and build trainable models using automatic differentiation.
+Julia offers powerful tools for AI, machine learning, and deep learning.
+With the mathematical syntax of Julia, it is easy to express algorithms in the way they are presented on paper, support large amounts of data with juliadb and build trainable models using automatic differentiation.

-Machine learning and statistics ecosystem of julia include capabilities for decision trees, linear models and clustering.
+The machine learning and statistics ecosystem of Julia include capabilities for decision trees, linear models, and clustering.

-Mindmajix offers Julia training program which is targeted at beginners and developers to become productive in Julia.
-It also enables you to get advanced understanding of julia language and expertise on machine learning and computational artificial intelligence using Julia.
+Mindmajix offers Julia a training program that is targeted at beginners and developers to become productive in Julia.
+It also enables you to get an advanced understanding of Julia's language and expertise on machine learning and computational artificial intelligence using Julia.